 Last Updated on

+A perfect smile is always in fashion.
 It is common for gaps between the teeth to develop at every stage in life.
 For young children, this could simply mean that a child’s jaw has outgrown their baby teeth, and it will self-correct as the adult teeth come in.
 However, older teens and adults with widely spaced teeth will need to be more concerned.
 In this post, we’ll show you the connection between widely spaced teeth and health issues.
 Let’s get cracking.

 Widely Spaced Teeth and Health Issues